Skip to main content

 Bagging up animal crackers

 Well, she bought me a zippered lunch bag, pretty much insisted on it.
 This held my pills, lunch, snack things, e-book reader, and other stuff.
-She wanted to help me out in my work day...oh, right, she also bought me some high-end shoes, insisting on that as well.
+She wanted to help me out in my work day...oh, right, she also bought me some high-end shoes because of my foot pain, insisting on doing that as well.
 Anyway, back to the smaller gestures.

 I like animal cookies.
 They're small and not overly sweet.
-She would buy the big bags of them and stored them in gallon bags, count out the cookies, put them in snack-size bags, and put a passel of them in a plastic container.
-When it was time to go to work, grab the big container and take out a small bag to go with my lunch.
-This took a bit of time, but was only needed once a month or so.
+She would buy the big bags of them and stored them in gallon bags, count out the cookies, put them in snack-size bags, and put a passel of the bags into a plastic container.
+When it was time to go to work, I would grab the big container and take out a small bag to go with my lunch.
+The bagging-up process took a bit of time, but was only needed once a month or so.

-Also, she would do the same treatment to trail mix.
+Also, she would do the same treatment with trail mix.
 There are many styles of that around.
-Charlene dug it out with a half-cup measuring scoop and put it into the snack-size bags.
-These, too, were stockpiled in a plastic container so I could grab them on work days.
+Charlene dug it out with a measuring scoop and put it into the snack-size bags.
+These, too, were stockpiled in a plastic container so I could get them on work days.

 Grief includes confusion.
 I also wonder if some of my guilt was handed to me by Satan, the Father of Lies.